matthias-reis/carda-gatsby/content/articles/2021/10/what-should-we-do-now-1.md

 ---
 date: 2021-10-18T05:00:59.112Z
-slug: thot-what-should-we-do-now-en
+slug: thot-what-shall-we-do-now-en
 typeName: Review
-title: '"What Should We Do Now?"'
+title: '"What Shall We Do Now?"'
 subTitle: Thot release Pink Floyd cover
-seoTitle: '"What Should We Do Now?" – Thot release Pink Floyd cover'
+seoTitle: '"What Shall We Do Now?" – Thot release Pink Floyd cover'
 description: When asked about their idols, Thot will always name Pink Floyd.
 The post-music collective from Belgium just recorded their interpretation of their song "What Shall We Do Now", – and they definitely hit the spot with it.